Friday, November 8, 2024

 I looked at a lot of different integrated 2 channel amplifiers to see if any had HDMI ARC inputs.
 There aren't many out there, unless you want to go full surround-sound with 5-17 amplifier channels and speakers.
 I saw the Advance Paris A10 and A12 amplifiers and really liked their I/O capability.
 I found a deal on an open-box A12 that was only about $200 more than a new A10, so I ordered the A12.
 Either one would more than meet my requirements.

 Rear view of the A12.
-There are eight analog inputs, two of which are balanced, and including phono (good for MC or MM cartridges).
+There are eight analog inputs, two of which are balanced.
+Among the inputs is one for MC or MM phono cartridges, with selectable gain and load capacitance.
 There are also eleven digital inputs, including three optical, three coaxial, two USB, and two HDMI jacks.
 There's a balanced preamp output, two outputs for subwoofers with selectable LPFs, and two headphone jacks with selectable gains and output impedances.
 Note: this is not my amp.
 I found this photo online.
 Look closely at the labeling under the speaker connectors.
 It says "A or B Speakers Impedance: 4-16 Ohms" and A+B Speakers Impedance: 6-16 Ohms".
-My amp says "A or B Speakers Impedance 8-16 Ohms" and "A+B Speakers Impedance: 16 Ohms"
+My amp says "A or B Speakers Impedance 8-16 Ohms" and "A+B Speakers Impedance: 16 Ohms".
+It's a mystery!

 Since I have a subwoofer, one feature of this amp that I am especially interested in is bass management.
 There are two subwoofer outputs on the back of the amplifier with switches to control the LPF cutoff frequency at either 75Hz (for larger speakers) or 150 Hz (for smaller speakers, such as my Canton Ergos, though they really should be OK down to 45 Hz).
 The spec sheet and manual don't say much about bass management.
 Do the subwoofer outputs switch on and off with the speakers?
 What is the slope of the roll off?
 Does it also apply high pass to the A12 amplifier stage I sent an email to Advance Paris asking these questions and got no response.
 Hmmm.